shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ##### VFO selection A or B

 Pressing the **Orange** button twice while in VFO mode quickly toggles between VFO A and VFO B.
-On the Baofeng DM-1801 / DM-860, this function is contolled using the **A/B** button.
+On the Baofeng DM-1801 / DM-860, this function is controlled using the **A/B** button.

 ##### Exchange the TX and RX frequencies